Analytics built by: Location, Inc.

 With 2,302,878 people, 897,510 houses or apartments, and a median cost of homes of $282,864, Houston real estate and house prices are near the national average for all cities and towns.

 Large apartment complexes or high rise apartments are the single most common housing type in Houston, accounting for 44.21% of the city's housing units.
 Other types of housing that are prevalent in Houston include single-family detached homes ( 43.47%), duplexes, homes converted to apartments or other small apartment buildings ( 6.51%), and a few row houses and other attached homes ( 4.80%).
-Cities with mostly row houses, apartments, and other high density housing types are relatively uncommon, and characteristic of compact cities that frequently have a downtown or other neighborhoods where amenities are within walking distance and a lot of street life can be seen.
+This particular housing mix is relatively uncommon and characteristic of cities that are compact and walkable, and which often have a lively downtown.

 People in Houston primarily live in small (one, two or no bedroom) units, chiefly found in large apartment complexes or high rise apartments.
 Houston has a mixture of owner-occupied and renter-occupied housing.